 - 1. Lower carbon fuels.
-We have shifted our production mix towards natural gas, as a cleaner burning fuel than other fossil fuels, and we continue to focus on reducing the carbon intensity of the oil and gas that we produce.
+Since 2012, we have shifted our production mix towards natural gas, as a cleaner burning fuel than other fossil fuels, and we continue to focus on reducing the carbon intensity of the oil and gas that we produce.
 This includes producing fuel that is used within the country of production wherever possible, contributing to a reduced carbon footprint associated with transportation of the fuel to consumers, and to increased national energy security. - 2.
 Greater energy efficiency.
 Many energy- and operational-efficiency initiatives go hand-in-hand, which in turn helps us to minimize our carbon footprint and reduce greenhouse gas emissions.
-G4-EC2 G4-EN19 - 3.
+302-1 302-3 302-4 - 3.
 Lower greenhouse gas emission intensity.
 We are committed to reducing the greenhouse gas emissions associated with our production, with particular focus on methane.